 The audio vectorscope measures the difference between channels of a stereo pair.
 One channel drives the horizontal and the other the vertical deflection.
 This will show the relative phase of the two channels.
+This can be shown in Lissajous XY, Lissajous or Polar modes.
 The pair being monitored can be changed using the radio buttons under the audio meters at the top right.

-3.2.15 Audio Phase
+3.2.14 Audio Phase

-3.2.15.1 Audio Phase Setup
+3.2.14.1 Audio Phase Setup